DLFW/FogDrive/website/source/mira.rst

    and is designed with a 2.54 mm raster for “through-hole” parts (including a DIL package μC).
 This makes it easy to solder and makes it possible to use standard breadboard and stripboard PCBs.

+Mira is in beta status.
+Some tiny enhancements might come up soon and it is going into the practical test phase.

 Features
 ========